aneurokumar/website/website/second-brain.md

 title: Second Brain
 tags:
 created: Monday, 2nd December 2024
-last-modified: Tuesday, 3rd December 2024
+last-modified: Wednesday, 4th December 2024
 ---
 **Related:** [[./index|Home]]

 | Articles | Books | **[[./+ About MOCS\|All MOCS]]** |
 | -------- | ----- | ------------------------------ |

-### Intro
 I noticed I was losing a lot of valuable knowledge.

 Advancing through my career and projects, I had thousands of notes in research notebooks, journals, and word documents detailing processes, terminology, and valuable experiences.
 But with every new challenge, I lost time and motivation by reinventing wheels I _had already created,_ like: